hjdesulme/handelldesulme/content/blog/posts/been-thinking-about-graphs/been-thinking-about-graphs.md

 I hope you found this as interesting I did.
 I also have high hopes that this makes it easier for me and others to reason about data structures by remembering that it most likely can be represented as a graph.

+[^1]: My reference.
+[^2]: Every new line should be prefixed with 2 spaces.
+  This allows you to have a footnote with multiple lines.
+[^note]:
+    Named footnotes will still render with numbers instead of the text but allow easier identification and linking.
+    This footnote also has been made with a different syntax using 4 spaces for new lines.